Campus Resources

 Student Support Services

-• Disability Resources supports students with disabilities by fostering and facilitating an equal access environment for the Washington University community of learners.
+Disability Resources supports students with disabilities by fostering and facilitating an equal access environment for the Washington University community of learners.
 Disability Resources partners with faculty and staff to facilitate academic and housing accommodations for students with disabilities on the Danforth Campus.
 Students enrolled in the School of Medicine should contact their program's director.
-Please visit the Disability Resources website or contact the Learning Center at 314-935-5970 for more information.
+Please visit the Disability Resources website or call 314-935-5970 for more information.

 The Office for International Students and Scholars is located on the Danforth Campus in the Danforth University Center at 6475 Forsyth Boulevard, Room 330.
 The office can be found on the Medical Campus in the Mid Campus Center (MCC Building) at 4590 Children's Place, Room 2043.
 For more information, visit the Office for International Students and Scholars website or call 314-935-5910.